scott-fryxell/scott-fryxell.github.io/content/articles/tooling-saves-your-bacon.md

 He knows the app is working for him, but he's not confident about its stability for others.
 He's likes his application architecture and design choices and isn't looking to make dramatic changes this far into the project.

-I have found that development teams with high standards also value external validation and are motivated by a practical humility to have people review their work.
+I have found that development teams with high standards value external validation and are motivated by a practical humility to have people review their work.

-## Schedule for work
+## The work

 The client proposes we have Daily, 15 minute meetings with CTO and lead engineer where we do a quick review and clarify the marching orders.
-Once a week we get all the interested parties together for 45 minutes to go over progress and strategize next steps.
+Once a week we get the interested parties together for 45 minutes to go over progress and strategize next steps.
 We use Slack for regular focused conversations with the lead engineer.
 There are four weeks of work and I maintain a shared Google doc for each as a notebook of the facts.

 ## Broadcasting a program